Hoffman hopes to rebound from Masters at Valero | Golf Channel

 Hoffman stormed in front with an opening-round 65 at Augusta National, and he still held a share of the lead late in the third round.
 But a 6-over 78 in the final round ended any hopes of a green jacket, as he slid into a tie for 22nd.
 The mental toll from that effort, he said, impacted him at the RBC Heritage, where he missed the cut the following week.

-"Just a little bit fatigured, for lack of a better term," Hoffman told reporters Wednesday.
+"Just a little bit fatigued, for lack of a better term," Hoffman told reporters Wednesday.
 "I just wasn't all there."

 Hoffman now has a chance to rebound at the Valero Texas Open, where he has dominated since the tournament moved to TPC San Antonio in 2010.
 Hoffman has not finished worse than T-13 in the last seven years, a run he capped with a one-shot win last year over Patrick Reed.